Dynamic Assortment Selection under the Nested Logit Models: Conclusions

 \section{Conclusions}

-In this paper, we consider the dynamic assortment planning problem under the nest logit models and we propose two UCB polices.
-When $N$ is a small constant and $T$ is large, the first policy has a better regret bound; while when $N$ is large and comparable to $T$, the second policy leads to a better regret bound.
+In this paper, we consider the dynamic assortment planning problem under the nested logit models and we propose the UCB policy to achieve $\tilde{O}(\sqrt{MNT} + MN^2)$ accumulative regret.
+We also propose the discretization heuristic that shows the improved empirical performance.

 There are several interesting future directions of the current work.
-The first technical open problem is to establish a lower bound for dynamic assortment under nested logit models and to further improve the UCB policy to be tight in terms of both $N$ and $T$.
-Second, it is interesting to further extend the current 2-level nested logit models to variants of nested models (e.g., constrained nested logit models \citep{Gallego2014}, $d$-level nested logit models \citep{Li2015d}, and paired combinatorial nested logit models \citep{Zhang17paired}).
+The first technical problem is to investigate the dependency of $N$ in the lower bound.
+Second, it is interesting to further extend the current two-level nested logit models to variants of nested models (e.g., constrained nested logit models \citep{Gallego2014}, $d$-level nested logit models \citep{Li2015d}).
 Third, the dynamic assortment planning is a relatively new topic in revenue management and the understanding of this problem is still limited.
 Therefore, most existing work (including this paper) focuses on the stylized models where the assortment is the only decision variable.
-One important future work is to incorporate other operations decisions and constraints, such as prices and inventory constraints.
+One potential future work is to incorporate other operational decisions and constraints, such as prices and inventory constraints.

-\paragraph{Acknowledgement} We would like to thank Paat Rusmevichientong for pointing out us the problem and several useful references.
-Xi Chen would like to thank Adobe Research Award to support this research.